KokoseiJ/NicoBot/README.md

 It currently uses `urllib` to communicate with their HTTP endpoints, `websocket-client` to communicate with Gateway.
 Since It doesn't use coroutine on purpose, It currently uses threading library to parallelly run websockets and heartbeats.

+since `websocket-client` is written in pure Python and could cause a bottleneck in some cases, installing `wsaccel` package from pip is recommended.

 ## Why though? wasn't Discord.py enough?
 Well, I just made it because I can ¯\\\_(ツ)\_/¯